mjhea0/thinkful-angular/readme.md

 <script type="text/javascript">
   var bitcoinCalculator = angular.module('bitcoinCalculator', []);
     bitcoinCalculator.controller('bitcoinController', ['$scope', function ($scope) {
+      // attaching 0 to the DOM
       $scope.somenumber = 0;
     }]);
 </script>
 ```

-Angular [modules](http://docs.angularjs.org/guide/module) are used for organizing Javascript apps into separate self-contained components.
+Angular [modules](http://docs.angularjs.org/guide/module) are used for organizing Javascript apps/code into separate self-contained components.

+Inside the modules we can add:

+- controllers
+- directives
+- filters
+- routes

+In the current app:

 1. `angular.module("name",[])` instantiates and returns a new module
 2. `function ($scope) {$scope.somenumber = 0;}` binds the controller with the view